We'll tell you what's nearby

 Industrial heritage, spectacular sea views, and one of the best fish and chip restaurants in the county describe Blyth in a nutshell, with its still-working port, buzzing quayside, and promenade lined with brightly painted beach huts.

-Bellingham’s village charm, riverside setting and spectacular countryside make it a retreat to remember.
+Bellingham is a historic market town and with its village charm, riverside setting and spectacular countryside, it will be a retreat to remember.
 B&Bs, traditional pubs and stone cottages can be found in the village, with waterfalls, trails and cycling routes just waiting to be explored.

 With its colourful houses, wildlife aplenty, and tranquil beach, Alnmouth sits within one of Northumberland's Areas of Outstanding Natural Beauty.
 There's always an opportunity to appreciate the coastline here, be it walking, cycling, or horse riding.